 In the eyes of the stakeholders, carmakers should concern themselves with four issues in particular.
 The first of these was the changing shape of mobility.
 They were interested to find out how an all-encompassing technological concept for alternative energy sources and electric mobility might look, and where the limits of an automotive manufacturer lie.
 Regarding environmental protection at the sites, the central issue was whether water and CO2 are the principal ecological challenges in all regions.
 Other aspects included how the Company can inspire its employees to take up the cause of environmental protection and whether protecting biodiversity is among its tasks.

 The third subject area concerned the role of social commitment in the employer-workforce relationship.
 The issue at stake is how to motivate employees to sign up to preventive health care opportunities and how volunteering can be promoted.
-A further issue was the following: What opportunities do employees have to use their specialist skills to the benefit of society?
+A further issue was: What opportunities do employees have to use their specialist skills to the benefit of society?

-The focus within the subject area of transparency and reporting was on the question of what role a major industrial enterprise should assume in society.
-The participants also discussed what it is reasonable to expect of a corporate responsibility report and what channels of communication are appropriate for stakeholders.
+The focus within the subject area of transparency and reporting was on the question of what role a major industrial enterprise must assume in society.
+The participants also discussed what it is reasonable to expect of a Corporate Responsibility Report and what channels of communication are appropriate for stakeholders.